64bitpandas/notes/content/cs186/05 Iterators and Joins.md

+---
+title: "Iterators and Joins"
+weight: 50
+---
 ## Introduction

 As you may have seen already, some SQL queries involve joining lots of tables together to get the data we need.
 However, that joining comes at a cost- every join multiplies the number of rows in the output by the number of rows in the table!